ridatadiscoverycenter/react-aframe-volume-renderer/README.md

 ![file_system1](./imgs/filesystem3.png)

-#### How to access it from the ccv server

-Open your web browser and go to https://datasci.brown.edu/spheroid/ or https://datasci.brown.edu/simulation/.

-The VR mode is only supported by Mozilla FireFox.
-Please install this application if you want to use HMD device to visualize the data.

 #### How the application works

 Once you open the application in a web browser, you can interact with the data in two different modes: